TurboWarp/docs/docs/development/extensions/sandbox.md

 ## Exercises

 1. Create a sandboxed extension (same as we've been building so far) with a COMMAND block that does nothing.
 Create a new empty project and create a repeat (10) loop that runs this block 4 times.
 Observe that, even though the blocks don't do anything, it takes more than a second for the loop to complete.
-1. In the repeat loop, replace the block from the extension with a "set my variable to 0" blocks instead.
+1. In the repeat loop, replace the block from the extension with a "set my variable to 0" block instead.
 Observe that the loop completes instantly.
 This is how blocks from unsandboxed extensions will behave.
 1. Inside a custom extension, use console.log to output the value of `window.origin`.
-Compare this to running `window.origin` in your browser's develoepr console on turbowarp.org.
+Compare this to running `window.origin` in your browser's developer console on turbowarp.org.

 ## Next steps